 Sasha is a theatre artist, writer and educator currently based in Toronto / tkoronto on the traditional land of the Anishnabe, Wendat, Haudenasounee and the Mississaugas of the Credit.
 With a practice rooted in the project-specific exploration of form and process, much of her current work is in response to the climate crisis.
 Sasha creates performance in unconventional spaces and is interested in redefining the performer/audience relationship.

-Sasha and Julia Pileggi co-create the ongoing, pocket-sized writing project these five minutes.
-They both write a five minute piece per day inspired by the same prompt and post it, unedited, to their website.
+From 2011-2020, Sasha and Julia Pileggi co-created the daily writing project these five minutes.
 They founded the these five minutes: resident writing group, facilitated writer's workouts, and have hosted gatherings that celebrate process and community.
 As an educator, Sasha has led workshops for young people with Shakespeare In Action, Pleiades Theatre, The Toronto Public Library, The Toronto District School Board, The Vancouver School Board, The University of British Columbia and New Shoots.
 She was the Program Assistant of the LEAP Playwriting Intensive at the Arts Club in 2017/2018.
-Sasha produced Brave New Play Rites short play festival for two seasons and ran the artist driven performance company the blood projects with Lou Jurgens from 2009 to 2017.
-They made immersive and site-specific theatrical experiences in intimate spaces.
+Sasha ran the artist driven performance company the blood projects with Lou Jurgens from 2009 to 2017.
+They made immersive and site-specific performances in intimate spaces.